cran-task-views/Distributions/Distributions.md

         `r pkg("DPQ")`.
     -   For non-uniform generation, see the
         `r pkg("Runuran")` above.
-    -   *Benchmark:* A set of 28 densities suitable for comparing nonparametric density estimators in simulation studies can be found in the `r pkg("benchden")` package.
-The densities vary greatly in degree of smoothness, number of modes and other properties.
-The package provides d,p,q and r functions.

 -   *Non parametric models:*
     -   *Binned Empirical distributions:* The
         `r pkg("HistogramTools")` package provides a number